Modified Langevin noise formalism for multiple quantum emitters in dispersive electromagnetic environments out of equilibrium: Application to a system with two quantum emitters

-The properties of the reduced states shown in Figs. \ref{fig:popAB1} and \ref{fig:popAB2} stem from the evolution of the initially pure entangled state of the composite system under its coupling to the photon reservoirs.
+The reduced-state dynamics in Figs. \ref{fig:popAB1} and \ref{fig:popAB2} stem from the evolution of the initially pure entangled state of the composite system under coupling to the photon reservoirs.
 As the system relaxes, the state becomes progressively mixed, while initial quantum correlations, such as entanglement, are progressively degraded.
-This process is illustrated in Fig. \ref{fig:negtysphere}, where the entanglement negativity $\mathcal{N}(\hat{\rho}_{12})$ is plotted as a function of time for different temperatures of the thermal states of the electromagnetic environment and frequency detuning of the emitter transition frequencies.
+This process is illustrated in Fig. \ref{fig:negtysphere}, where the entanglement negativity $\mathcal{N}(\hat{\rho}_{12})$ is plotted as a function of time for different temperatures of the thermal states of the electromagnetic environment and for different detuning of the emitter transition frequencies.
 The detrimental impact of finite-temperature bath states on negativity is due to the combined effect of increased populations of excited emitter states and of the enhanced decay of two-body correlations, sustained by off-diagonal terms of $\hat{\rho}_{12}$.
 The Rabi-like interaction with the electromagnetic environment thus leads the composite state to a separable state $\mathcal{N}(\hat{\rho}_{12})=0$.
-This relaxation is governed by the interplay between direct- and cross- correlations, both of which extend over a broad frequency range due to the presence of the scattering-assisted reservoir.
+This relaxation is governed by the interplay between direct- and cross-correlations, both of which extend over a broad frequency range due to the presence of the scattering-assisted reservoir.

-At stronger coupling, the physics becomes richer.
-Figure \ref{fig:negtyspherestrong1} shows the behavior of $\mathcal{N}(\rho_{12})$ for different values of the dipole momentum $\mu$, inverse temperatures of the electromagnetic environment, and fixed detuning of the emitter frequencies.
-Negativity undergoes sudden death at short times, followed by revivals of decreasing amplitudes at later times, hallmark of non-Markovian effects \cite{Ma_2012}, arising from emitter-photon correlations, which are present even in the RWA limit \cite{BellomoNM_2007}.
-However, in the case of Eq. \eqref{eq:Hint_eq}, Hamiltonian terms beyond RWA can be proved to reduce the amplitudes of revivals.
+With stronger coupling, the dynamics becomes richer.
+Figure \ref{fig:negtyspherestrong1} shows the behavior of $\mathcal{N}(\hat{\rho}_{12})$ for different values of the dipole momentum $\mu$, inverse temperatures, and fixed detuning of the emitter frequencies.
+Negativity undergoes sudden death at short times, followed by revivals of decreasing amplitudes at later times, a hallmark of non-Markovian effects \cite{Ma_2012}, arising from emitter-photon correlations, which are present even in the RWA limit \cite{BellomoNM_2007}.
+In the present model, counter-rotating terms in Eq.~\eqref{eq:Hint_eq} tend to suppress revival amplitudes compared to a purely RWA description.
 In addition, the finite-temperature states of the medium-assisted reservoir noticeably curb the entanglement revivals.